osherjacobs/LabWork_Findings/golden-dmsa-bad-successor.md

 **Classification:** No patch or architectural mitigation exists as of May 2026.
 The attack surface is a function of the KDS design, not an implementation defect.

 **Assumptions broken:** Password reset = credential invalidation.
-This assumption does not hold for gMSA/dMSA credentials derived from the KDS root key prior to key rotation.
+This assumption does not hold for gMSA/dMSA credentials while the KDS root key remains unrotated — and rotation itself carries operational caveats around cached passwords that mean full remediation is not always what it appears.

 ---